eBay/griffin/README.md

     ```

     These commands submit the jobs to spark, if you want to try your own model or modify some parameters, please edit it.
-    If you want to use your own model, change "$GRIFFIN_HOME/griffin-models.jar" to "<your path>/<your model>.jar", and change the class name.
+    If you want to use your own model, change "$GRIFFIN_HOME/griffin-models.jar" to "your path/your model.jar", and change the class name.

     Put these script files in **your local path**.